Documentation sites

 Building the site

-In this context, building means taking our collection of Sphinx files and converting them into the source code files that define a website.
-Sphinx will create HyperText Markup Language (HTML) files, which is the markup language for pages that display in a web browser commonly used on the internet.
+In this context, building means taking our collection of Markdown files and converting them into the source code files that define a website.
+MkDocs will create HyperText Markup Language (HTML) files, which is the markup language for pages that display in a web browser commonly used on the internet.

 BASH